 What Are Some Tips For Choosing a Wedding Photographer?

 It seems that most everyone these days has a fancy camera and is offering to shoot weddings with it.
 But, there is something to be said with, “you get what you pay for.”
 So it’s important to know what to look for, and what to avoid, when deciding on a wedding photographer.
-Obviously we think we are the best at all of these tips at D Studios, but even if you aren’t looking at us for your special day, here is some advice to help you in decided who to hire when choosing a wedding photographer, by someone who knows the business.
+After many years of photography weddings, I managed to pick up a few tips that might help you, when looking for a wedding photographer.
+Here is some advice to help you in decided who to hire when choosing a wedding photographer, by someone who knows the business.